Celebrating International Women’s Day: 8M Barcelona 2026

 As the vibrant city of Barcelona prepares to celebrate International Women’s Day on 8th March, the streets begin to come alive with purple flags and quotes of solidarity in the windows of apartments and local businesses.
 Women of all ages, nationalities, and life experiences come together to continue the long-running demand for equality and justice.

-This annual commemoration is valued especially in Barcelona, a city with a rich history of feminist activism and consistency to fighting for women’s rights.
-Let’s take a closer look at how International Women’s Day is celebrated here, and why it remains such a relevant holiday still in modern-day Catalonia.
+This annual commemoration is valued especially in Barcelona, a city with a rich history of feminist activism and consistency in fighting for women’s rights.
+Let’s take a closer look at how International Women’s Day is celebrated here, and why it remains such a relevant holiday in modern-day Catalonia.

 On 8th March, girls and women all over the city will participate in demonstrations and protests organised mostly by grassroots feminist collectives across neighbourhoods, advocacy groups, and other social activist organisations such as: